A confidential service which provides support to help you thrive at university

 Students with short-term injuries

 If you have short term injury, are pregnant or recovering from surgery, you may be able to access support through our Student Health Service including recommendations for temporary exam arrangements.
-For more details and information about how to access this service, please see here.

 Scribes and/or readers for remote exams

 If you are already registered with our team and, previously received in person support from a reader and/or a scribe during exams, you may wish to consider alternative assistive technology solutions for online assessments.
-Detailed information about assistive technology or software packages that you may find useful is available on our Moodle page, see here.
+Detailed information about assistive technology or software packages that you may find useful is available on our Moodle page.
 Please navigate to the Assistive Technology section and open the Free Assistive Technology for PCs and Macs document.

 If you chose to use assistive technologies in place of in person reader and/or scribe support, please ensure that you familiarise yourself with this in advance of your exams or other assessments.
 If you have any questions regarding the above and would like to discuss assistive technology solutions in more detail, please contact us.